Frequently Asked Questions

 For a child to enroll in kindergarten at a KIPP LA elementary school, by what date do they need to turn five years old?

 Like all public schools in California, students must turn five years old by September 1 in order to enroll in Kindergarten at KIPP LA's elementary schools in a given year.
 For example, if you would like to enroll your child in Kindergarten at a KIPP LA elementary school for the 2019-20 school year, your child must turn five years old on or before September 1, 2019.

 If you have additional questions about enrollment, please see the enrollment FAQ page, as it goes into further detail about the enrollment process at KIPP LA.

 What is the experience and background of a typical KIPP LA teacher?

-KIPP LA's teachers are a diverse group, including experienced teachers who have worked in schools serving underserved students, new teachers who are just beginning their careers and career changers who are entering the classroom after succeeding in another profession.
+KIPP LA's teachers are a diverse group, including experienced teachers who have worked in schools educating underserved students, new teachers who are just beginning their careers, and career changers who are entering the classroom after succeeding in another profession.

 What makes teaching at KIPP LA unique?

 We believe in a balanced approach to education: hard work and a strong academic curriculum balanced with the development of the character strengths needed to succeed in college and in life.
 While each KIPP LA school looks a bit different, all KIPP LA schools follow a set of Five Pillars, the core beliefs all KIPP LA teachers share and that guide the day to day interactions of our teachers and students.